EFeru/hoverboard-firmware-hack-FOC/README.md

 - **1 beep fast (medium pitch)**: Low battery voltage < 35V
 - **1 beep fast (high pitch)**: Backward spinning motors

-Please also note that with BEEPS_BACKWARD=1 (default setting) the board also makes a beep when the motors go backwards.
-If running hoverserial.ino from Arduino the backward beeps are normal, unless you intentionally disable them.
+Please also note that with `BEEPS_BACKWARD = 1` (default setting) the board also makes a beep when the motors go backwards.
+If running [hoverserial.ino](/Arduino/hoverserial) from Arduino the backward beeps are normal, unless you intentionally disable them.

 For a more detailed troubleshooting connect an [FTDI Serial adapter](https://s.click.aliexpress.com/e/_AqPOBr) or a [Bluetooth module](https://s.click.aliexpress.com/e/_A4gkMD) to the DEBUG_SERIAL cable (Left or Right) and monitor the output data using the [Hoverboard Web Serial Control](https://candas1.github.io/Hoverboard-Web-Serial-Control/) tool developed by [Candas](https://github.com/Candas1/).

 HC-05 (https://www.aliexpress.com/af/HC-06.html) works, connected to USART2 at 9600 bauds (define DEBUG_SERIAL_USART2 and USART2_BAUD=9600).

-In main.c you can see at [lines 440](https://github.com/EFeru/hoverboard-firmware-hack-FOC/blob/cf7b1d0de1da34612b056c316480f47702a15cbe/Src/main.c#L440) and [line 224][https://github.com/EFeru/hoverboard-firmware-hack-FOC/blob/cf7b1d0de1da34612b056c316480f47702a15cbe/Src/main.c#L225] printf statements, wrapped in ```#if defined(DEBUG_SERIAL_USART2) || defined(DEBUG_SERIAL_USART3)```.
-Feel free to add more printf statements with same wrapping, in main.c, in places you want to see what happens.

 ---
 ## Projects and Links